richamies/Quadpass---newer-RNG/README.md

 This program comes with ABSOLUTELY NO WARRANTY.
 This is free software, and you are welcome to redistribute it under certain conditions.__

+Download the release ZIP from here: https://github.com/richamies/Quadpass---newer-RNG/releases
-__Uses Microsoft .NET 5.0 runtimes - will prompt to download if not installed.__
+__Uses Microsoft .NET 5.0 runtimes - should prompt to download if not already installed.__

 QuadPass - a QUick And Dirty Passphrase generator using EFF wordlists.
 https://www.eff.org/files/2016/09/08/eff_short_wordlist_2_0.txt